aerophile/CommitReveal/projects/Commit Reveal/0.1/intro.md

 > 2. **Reveal**: You reveal your choice, and everyone can verify that is in fact what you committed to.

-To put it more simply, commit-reveal allows you to tell the blockchain some information without the need to reveal exactly what that is initially.
+To put it more simply, commit-reveal allows you to tell the blockchain some information without the need to reveal that information, atleast initially.
 Later when you reveal your answer, others can verify that what you committed earlier is the same information that you just revealed.

 Are you curious about how do we do this?
 We use a technique called **hashing**.
-We will discuss hashing in more detail manner in the tutorials ahead.
+We will discuss hashing in more detail in the tutorials ahead.

 ### How about an example involving some magic ✨?